azuredevcollege/SAP/sap-oauth-saml-flow/SAPNetWeaverConfiguration/README.md

 ![Add Email as NameID](./img/SAPNetweaverSAMLConfiguration8_new.png)

-7. Press **Enable** to finalize the Setup of AAD as new trusted provider for SAP NetWeaver.
+7. Press **Enable** to finalize the Setup of Azure AD as new trusted provider for SAP NetWeaver.

 ![Add Email as NameID](./img/SAPNetweaverSAMLConfiguration9_new.png)